itsPG/os_hw3/README.md

 ### Basic:

-* 10% Homework report.
 * 20% A guide and scripts (or makefiles) help me compile and run your program.
 * 10% Your program can detect Ctrl+C.
 * 20% Your program can execute program with argument by exec family function.
 * 20% Your program can execute most 3 commands and connect them using pipe.
-* 20% Your program can redirect stderr msg.
+* 15% Your program can redirect stderr msg.
+* 15% Your program can use clipboard command.

 ### Extra:
 * +10% if your program can deal with most 100 commands.
+* + 5% if your shell has only one executable file.
-* +0% if you provide a .git directory.
+* + 0% if you provide a .git directory.
 (However, .git log may prove that your code is origin.)
 * -8%~80% if your code is (very similiar to / exactly the same as) any others' code.

 ## Gently reminding

-Although this homework can be finished very quickly (There are only **130** lines in my final code.), you may spend lots of time testing and dealing with pipes.
+Although this homework can be finished very quickly (There are only **150** lines in my final code.), you may spend lots of time testing and dealing with pipes.
 Make sure you reserve enough time for this homework if this is your first time coping with pipes.

 # Submission